Robustness-Reinforced Knowledge Distillation with Correlation Distance and Network Pruning: Related Works

 \subsection{Knowledge Distillation}

 Knowledge distillation (KD) offers a solution by transferring knowledge from a more complex and high-performing network to a smaller, more efficient network.
-Over the years, there has been a surge of research in KD and the development of better distillation techniques.
-Since the concept of KD was first introduced by Hinton~\cite{hinton}, it has expanded into two major approaches: logits-based~\cite{hinton, dml, takd, dkd} and feature-based distillation~\cite{fitnet, PKT, RKD, CRD, AT, VID, heo2019comprehensive, reviewkd}.
+Over the years, there has been a surge of research in KD and the development of better distillation techniques. {Since the concept of KD was first introduced by Hinton~\cite{hinton}, it has expanded into three major approaches: logits-based~\cite{hinton, dml, takd, dkd}, feature-based~\cite{fitnet, PKT, CRD, AT, VID, heo2019comprehensive, reviewkd}, and relation-based~\cite{RKD, masckd, ckd_mkt} distillation.
+Conventional logits- and feature-based KDs independently convey the knowledge extracted from each data sample.
+In contrast, relation-based KDs extract and transfer the relational knowledge between multiple samples.
+For example, MASCKD~\cite{masckd} utilizes attention maps from multiple intermediate layers to form sample correlations, effectively addressing the important sample regions that previous relational KD methods fail to capture.
+More recently, CKD-MKT~\cite{ckd_mkt} integrates knowledge from both individual instances and instance relations, overcoming the limitation of existing methods that typically consider only one type of knowledge from either instance features or relations.}

-While feature-based distillation allows students to learn a wider range of information compared to logit-based distillation, it has limited practical applicability due to challenges related to accessing the intermediate layer in real-world scenarios, primarily because of privacy and security concerns~\cite{jin2023multi}.
+{However, because our method considers the model’s prediction obtained from each sample, we focus on individual instance-based distillation rather than instance relation-based distillation.} While feature-based distillation allows students to learn a wider range of information compared to logit-based distillation, it has limited practical applicability due to challenges related to accessing the intermediate layer in real-world scenarios, primarily because of privacy and security concerns~\cite{jin2023multi}.
 Therefore, our focus is on logit-based distillation, which is more suitable for practical use.

 The majority of logit-based distillation methods employ the Kullback-Leibler (KL) divergence to align the probability distributions between teacher and student models, representing the simplest and most straightforward approach to knowledge transfer in KD.
 However, depending on the entropy of the teacher's distribution, students using KD are prone to receiving unintended information from the teacher's distribution.
 In this paper, we conceptually describe the potential student's distribution based on teacher entropy and utilize a correlation-based distance to overcome this issue.